iifl-logo

 Services Oil services, mining services, and others.

-Technically, there is no minimum capital for commodity trading.
-You can start with any amount based on your risk appetite and find the commodities you want to trade.
-How ever, some commodities such as crude oil are required to buy a certain amount, such as 100 barrels which can amount to a specific number you have to invest to trade.
-If you are low in capital, you can always look for commodities that do not require a specific quantity to be bought and start trading.
+Technically, there is no fixed minimum capital for commodity trading.
+You can start with any amount based on your risk appetite and the commodities you want to trade.
+However, some commodities require you to buy in set quantities.
+For example, crude oil contracts often represent 100 barrels, which means you need to invest a sizable amount to trade.

 Best asset allocation for commodity trading?

-Commodity trading can prove to be a great way to hedge against losses from other investment assets such as stocks and bonds.
-As an investor, you can allocate 5% to 15% of the total investment capital to commodity trading.
-However, it is wise to invest in commodities that you think would be present over the decades and can be deemed as essential—for example, pulses, crude oil, gold, etc.
+Trading commodities is a very effective way to hedge against portfolio losses for those who have investments in other forms of assets like stocks and bonds.
+You can invest between 5% and 15% of your total investment capital into commodity trading.
+But it makes sense to invest in things that you believe will be around for decades and can be deemed as essential, for example, pulses, crude oil, gold, etc.

 How to start commodity trading?

 All you need is a commodity trading account to start trading in commodities.
-IIFL has made it simpler to open a commodity trading account and start trading immediately.
+IIFL Capital Services Limited has made it simpler to open a commodity trading account and start trading immediately.
 As one of the leading players in the broking space in India, we offer broking services in various categories of equity, commodities, currency, derivatives, and so on.
-These services are supported by a strong in-house research team and an excellent customer support system.
+A strong in-house research team and an excellent customer support system support these services.

-Due to its flexible process, there is no minimum capital for commodity trading.
+Due to its flexible process, there is no minimum amount for commodity trading.
 Once your account is opened, you can start trading with the capital you have.
 However, it is wise that you understand commodity trading in detail before you start trading.
-For this, you can peruse IIFL’s knowledge center which defines in detail the commodity trading process.
+For this, you can peruse IIFL Capital Services Limited’s knowledge centre, which defines in detail the commodity trading process.

 There is no required investment for commodity trading.
 You can start with any amount you feel comfortable with.
 Once you know which commodity you want to trade, you can go ahead with the capital you have and start trading.